 Great Links: News, tools and resources you can use.

 Tools and Forms: Downloadable forms, tools and worksheets that really work.

 Co-op News: New Artist affordable housing co-op construction.

 Social Evolution: Hard-hitting stories and insight.

-Alice Wonders Why.org is dedicated to building an affordable housing community for artists who find life in the big city unsatisfying and uncomfortable.
-Many people who are highly sensitive and creative find themselves excluded in the mainstream society scene.
+Alice Wonders Why.org is dedicated to building an affordable housing community for artists who find life in the city unsatisfying and uncomfortable.
+Many people who are highly sensitive and creative find themselves excluded in mainstream society.
 Studies show that people, or groups of people sharing similar personality traits, who are alienated in society, often find themselves living alone with few friends and family members, or homeless.
 In addition, highly sensitive, creative people are often diagnosed with some kind of mental illnesses during times of crisis, and have great difficulty functioning in toxic environments.

 Beautiful Minds Ranch is an affordable housing cooperative to be built on 200 acres of land with lake or riverfront access, somewhere in California.
 A land lease to be negotiated on a 100 year contract at a low monthly payment.

 Loans, grant funds, donations and fundraisers will help pay for running power lines, digging wells and basic septic systems to a full hook-up campground for about 24 people (families and singles).
 After permanent homes are built, these improvements will be used as campgrounds for visitors and retreats.
 Campgrounds will remain a part of the non-profit housing co-op.